 This green energy offer is an attractive asset that can be utilised best by those that have significant electricity or heat requirements.
 If that is you, come and join us at MSIP.

-Low carbon electricity is available from two sustainable sources, on-site wind generation through two wind turbines and via a private wire connection with MEB, a neighbouring Energy from Waste plant located on the west border of the Parc.
-Each of these sources has the potential to deliver a significant reduction in the unit cost of electricity, compared to direct purchase from the Grid.
+Low carbon electricity is available via on-site wind generation through two wind turbines owned and operated by Ecotricity.
+These have the potential to deliver a significant reduction in the unit cost of electricity, compared to direct purchase from the Grid.

-The nearby MEB plant is configured to provide sustainable heat to MSIP through a steam pipeline, with a backup heat source provided to cover during outage periods of the MEB plant.
+The neighbouring MEB Energy from Waste plant is configured to provide sustainable heat to MSIP through a steam pipeline, with a backup heat source provided to cover during outage periods of the MEB plant.
 Further options for this can also be explored based upon specific requirements.

 As well as offering extensive space, several of our workshops offer the opportunity to place solar panels on the roof to generate power.